Your floating pontoons needs only very little care, but that does not mean that you can just forget about it. Why is this?

 Next, we’ll give you an overview of when and which maintenance work to do to keep your floating pontoon like new.

-How often to do maintenance work?
+How often to do pontoons maintenance work?

 We recommend doing it twice a year: in spring, before the start of the navigation season, and in autumn, when the season is ending.

-What to focus on when doing maintenance?
+What to focus on when doing pontoons maintenance?

 As the floating pontoon is in the water year-round and most of the time in motion, special attention must be paid to the decking and the condition of the connections.